bokeh/bokeh/sphinx/source/docs/first_steps/first_steps_1.rst

     # create a new plot with a title and axis labels
     p = figure(title="Multiple line example", x_axis_label='x', y_axis_label='y')

-Finally, add more calls to the |Figure.line| function.
+Finally, add more calls to the |Figure.line| function:

 .. code-block:: python